Corgam/mongo_benchmark/README.md

 ### 1. Requirements

 1. Log into your GCP account and create a new project called `mongodb-benchmark`.
 Use this project for further instructions.
-2. Setup a default Ubuntu X.XX VM inside the Compute Engine.
+2. Setup a default Ubuntu X.XX VM inside the Compute Engine and SSH into it.
 3. Download the Git (`sudo apt-get install git`) and clone this repository (`sudo git clone https://github.com/Corgam/mongo_benchmark`).
 4. Create the GCP's JSON credentials file (Follow: https://cloud.google.com/iam/docs/creating-managing-service-account-keys) and save it as `credentials.json` in the root folder of the repository. (where the `config.toml` and `Makefile` are)
 5. Change the config file to your liking.